NeilJustice/ZenUnitAndMetalMock/README.md

 For custom `ARE_EQUAL` behavior such as field-by-field assertions on the fields of type T, a `ZenUnit::Equalizer<T>` struct specialization can be defined with a `static void AssertEqual(const T& expected, const T& actual)` function.

 Here is an example of how to define and test a custom ZenUnit\:\:Equalizer\<T\> and custom ZenUnit::Random\<T\> for T = FileArbArgs.
-FileArb.exe is a program that creates arbitrary files for testing the performance of filesystems, networks, and version control.
+FileArb is a program that creates arbitrary files for testing the performance of filesystems, networks, and version control.
 FileArb.exe will eventually be open sourced to be both a useful program and a real-world example of how a program's correctness can be confirmed using ZenUnit and ZenMock.

 libFileArb/FileArbArgs.h: